Jarvis5015/SmartMeter/README.md

 # Smart Meter System

-This repository contains the code for a Smart Meter System that leverages LoRa communication and Firebase Realtime Database integration.
+Note: Main branch only has website. for node and gateway code please change the banch This repository contains the code for a Smart Meter System that leverages LoRa communication and Firebase Realtime Database integration.
 The project is organized into multiple branches, each tailored for a specific device role.

 ## Project Overview